shira1008/Recipe-keeper-with-backend/README.md

 - `index.html`: Main HTML file containing the app's structure.
 - `style.css`: CSS file containing styles for the app's appearance.
 - `app.js`: JavaScript file with the app's functionality.
-- 'api.py': Python file for handling the backend

-The deployed project:
-https://recipe-keeper-shira.netlify.app/
+- `api.p`': Python file, which handles the backend operations of the app.
+It allows for HTTP-based actions like adding and deleting recipes.

+The deployed project, available at below, showcases the frontend-only version of the Recipe Keeper Application.
+It utilizes JavaScript and local storage for recipe management, providing a lightweight and convenient way to organize your recipes. https://recipe-keeper-shira.netlify.app/